radiantearth/stac-spec/README.md

 The **[Collection Specification](collection-spec/)** provides additional information about a spatio-temporal collection of data.
 In the context of STAC it is most likely a related group of STAC Items that is made available by a data provider.
 It includes things like the spatial and temporal extent of the data, the license, keywords, etc.
-It enables discovery at a higher level than individual Items, providing a simple way to describe sets of data.
+It enables discovery at a higher level than individual Item objects, providing a simple way to describe sets of data.

 **Examples:** The *[examples/](examples)* folder contains examples for all three specifications, linked together to form two complete examples.
 Each spec and extension links in to highlight particular files that demonstrate key concepts.